-NMRlib is an add-on in the Bruker Topspin software, and has been tested currently on Topspin 3.5, 3.6 and Topspin 4, on Linux host computers, and AVANCE III and NEO consoles. ssNMRlib is part of the NMRlib library, and is installed at the same time as NMRlib.
-The NMRlib GUI window is launched directly from a button within the Topspin software (see Figure 2A).
-NMRlib comprises a set of jython scripts, pulse sequences, selective-pulse and ramp shapes, and acquisition lists

-- (vdlist, vclist etc), which can be saved either locally on one spectrometer, or on a centrally mounted disk (which may be on one spectrometer), to which all spectrometers access.
-The latter is very useful to ensure that a whole facility uses the same experiments.
-The individual experiments (pulse programs, one jython script for acquisition, one for processing parameters and one for the security check) are organized in a directory tree structure and buttons in the GUI windows allow navigating - 80 through these directories.
+NMRlib is an add-on in the Bruker Topspin software and has been tested currently on Topspin 3.5, 3.6 and 4, on Linux host computers, and on AVANCE III and NEO consoles. ss-NMRlib is part of the NMRlib library and is installed at the same time as NMRlib.
+The NMRlib GUI window is launched directly from a button within the Topspin software (see Fig. 2a).
+NMRlib comprises a set of jython scripts, pulse sequences, selective-pulse and ramp shapes, and acquisition lists (vdlist, vclist, etc.), which can be saved either locally on one spectrometer or on a centrally mounted disk (which may be on one spectrometer) to which all spectrometers have access.
+The latter is very useful for ensuring that a whole facility uses the same experiments.
+The individual experiments (pulse programs, one jython script for acquisition, one for processing parameters and one for the security check) are organized in a directory tree structure and buttons in the GUI windows allow navigation through these directories.
 The organization of the experiments can be fully customized, and new experiments can be added to any location within the file structure.
-The library also contains all the shape files for selective pulses, amplitude ramps etc, and decoupling sequences used by ssNMRlib, as well as a file required for safety checks (see below).
-On each spectrometer, the files with the correct routing need to be available, e.g. for H, C or N detection experiments.
+The library also contains all the shape files for selective pulses, amplitude ramps, etc., and decoupling sequences used by ssNMRlib, as well as a file required for safety checks (see below).
+On each spectrometer, the files with the correct routing need to be available, e.g. for 1H, 13C or 15N detection experiments.
 The principal elements of the prosol table (power levels of the different channels) need to be up to date.
-These latter instrument-specific files, together with the general, non-instrument-specific scripts and the pulse sequence contain everything needed to run ssNMRlib on a given - instrument.
+These latter instrument-specific files, together with the general, non-instrument-specific scripts and the pulse sequence, contain everything needed to run ssNM-Rlib on a given instrument.